peuserrano/peuserrano/README.md

 # Hello, i'm Pedro, and welcome to my GitHub!
 <h3>
-I use econometrics, machine learning, and quantitative finance to build models which enhance strategic decisions, such as valuation and risk management.
-My aim is to apply financial and economic theory through code to create scalable, data-driven solutions.
+I use research, machine learning, and finance to build models which enhance strategic decisions and develop data-driven solutions.
 </h3>
 <br>